FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 ```

 The Single Instance Modification has two attributes: `strict` and `commandLine`.
 The `strict` attribute specifies whether the test only looks for the process with the exact same pathname or any process on the machine with a matching name.
 The default is `false`.
 The `commandLine` attribute specifies an alternate command line to test for.
 For example, in this instance, if the `commandLine` attribute were empty, it would instead look for `Basilisk-Portable.exe`.

+## <a name="old-cpu-simulator"></a>Old CPU Simulator
+Set Via:
+ - Configuration File: `oldCPUSimulator` element

+The Old CPU Simulator simulates running a process on a CPU with a slower clock speed in order to make old games run at the correct speed or underclock CPU intensive processes like video encoding.
+For more information on how to use Old CPU Simulator, [read the README.](https://github.com/tomysshadow/OldCPUSimulator)

+The Old CPU Simulator Modification has six attributes.
+The only required attribute is `targetRate` which behaves as described in the Old CPU Simulator README.
+The second attribute is `refreshRate` which is optional, and behaves as described in the Old CPU Simulator README.
+The other attributes are `setProcessPriorityHigh`, `setSyncedProcessAffinityOne`, `syncedProcessMainThreadOnly`, and `refreshRateFloorFifteen` behave as described in the Old CPU Simulator README and default to false, true, true, and true respectively.

+If the current rate is slower than the target rate, the Old CPU Simulator Modification is ignored.

+The player will look for Old CPU Simulator in the OldCPUSimulator folder.
+It must be Old CPU Simulator 1.6.3 or newer.

 # Curation Flow
 Let's curate the game Zenerchi.
 The first step is to add the ActiveX Control to the ActiveX folder in FPSoftware.
 Here is the location we'll use for Zenerchi: